heseber/genie-parser/README.md

 **Original author of this package: Henrik Seidel (heseber)**

 This Python module is for working with data from the AACR genie project.
-Please see the docmentation at https://heseber.github.io/genie-parser/ for details.
+Please see the documentation at https://heseber.github.io/genie-parser/ for details.

 !!! warning